Orbital-Web/Raphael/README.md

 - [x] Promotions                (`v1.0+`)
 - [x] Hash move                 (`v1.6+`)
 - [x] Killer heuristics         (`v1.3+`)
-- [x] History heuristics        (`v1.5+`)
+- [x] Quiet History heuristics  (`v1.5+`)
 - [x] SEE                       (`v1.7+`)

-For a more in-depth documentation on the NNUE and how it was trained, refer to the [NNUE README](https://github.com/Orbital-Web/Raphael/tree/main/src/NNUE)
+For a more in-depth documentation on the NNUE and how it was trained, refer to the [NNUE README](https://github.com/Orbital-Web/Raphael/tree/main/src/NNUE).
+No external engines were used to generate Raphael NNUE's training data.

 ## Special Thanks to

+- [Sebastian Lague](https://www.youtube.com/c/SebastianLague) for inspiring me to start the development of Raphael through the Coding Adventures series
+- [Disservin](https://github.com/Disservin) for creating the [C++ chess library](https://github.com/Disservin/chess-library), [fastchess](https://github.com/Disservin/fastchess), and [Python Chess Engine](https://github.com/Disservin/python-chess-engine), all of which I've used extensively while developing my engine
-Those on the Stockfish Discord for teaching me and helping me out with the NNUE dataset collection, training, and evaluation.
+- Those on the Stockfish Discord for teaching me and helping me out with the NNUE dataset collection, training, and evaluation, as well as engine development in general.
 Without their help, I would have been stuck for a very very long time without a positive-ELO NNUE.